A modal analysis of the behavior of inertial particles in turbulence: Introduction

-In a physically realistic scenario, particle segregation is governed by multiple non-dimensional parameters such as the density ratio of particle to carrier flow, the particle volume fraction, the size of particles relative to the characteristic length scale of the flow, Froude number, Stokes number, Reynolds number, Knudsen number, particle shape effects, and anisotropy of the underlying flow.
-While a wide range of behaviors is observed in different regions of this multidimensional parameter space, particle segregation is primarily governed by a small subset of parameters.
-Hence, we focus on the subset of parameters with the largest influence on particle segregation in this study.
-Namely, we neglect the effect of particles on the flow and particle-particle interactions.
-These assumptions are particularly relevant to regimes with low volume and mass fractions.
-The finite-size effects are neglected by adopting a point-particle approach, which is to consider only particles that are much smaller than the smallest structure of the flow.
-The effect of flow inertia, thermal fluctuations, and body forces on the particle motion are neglected considering regimes with low Reynolds and Knudsen and high Froude numbers, respectively.
-To make the problem analytically tractable, we focus on the regime at which particles are much denser than the fluid and the flow is isotropic.
-In such a simplified regime, particle segregation can be quantified as a function of two dimensionless parameters that are the particle Stokes number and the flow Reynolds number.
+In a physically realistic scenario, particle clustering is governed by multiple non-dimensional parameters such as the density ratio of particle to carrier flow, the particle volume fraction, the size of particles relative to the characteristic length scale of the flow, the Froude, Stokes, Reynolds, and Knudsen numbers, the effect of the particle shape as well as the anisotropy of the underlying flow.
+While a wide range of behaviors is observed in different regions of this multi-dimensional parameter space, particle clustering is primarily governed by a small subset of parameters.
+To make the problem analytically tractable, we only focus on that small subset of parameters and neglect the effect of other parameters that are of secondary importance.
+Namely, we neglect the effect of the particles on the flow as well as particle-particle interactions, both of which imply low volume and mass fractions.
+The effect of thermal fluctuations and body forces on the particle motion are neglected considering regimes with low Knudsen and high Froude numbers, respectively.
+In our derivation, we will be considering statistically isotropic flows.
+The finite-size effects are neglected by adopting a point-particle approach, which is to consider only particles that are much smaller than the smallest structure of the flow in the absence of particles.
+More specifically, we focus on regimes with $d_{\rm p}/\eta \ll 1$, where $d_{\rm p}$ is the particle diameter and $\eta$ is a length scale of the flow that characterizes curvature of the velocity field.
+Additionally, we assume that the particle Reynolds number is sufficiently small and that the drag is linearly proportional to the slip velocity.
+We also focus on the regimes at which the particles are much denser than the fluid, i.e. $\rho_{\rm p}/\rho_{\rm f} \gg 1$ with $\rho_{\rm p}$ and $\rho_{\rm f}$ denoting the particle density and the fluid density, respectively.